The Duke MD Program is committed to supporting our faculty in their educational roles.

 Three major themes were identified by the CC as the priorities for this next phase of the Patient FIRST curriculum:

-- Evidence-informed clinical practice and patient education, including but not limited to:
+Evidence-informed clinical practice and patient education

 - Digital impacts on health, medical misinformation, best practices in patient education, use of digital platforms to support health